TonyPhipps/SIEM/Tactics/Account-Logon.md

 # Log Source Examples
-- Windows Security Event ID 4624
+- Windows Security Event ID 4624: An account was successfully logged on
-- Windows Security Event ID 4625
+- Windows Security Event ID 4625: An account failed to log on
-- Windows Security Event ID 4648
+- Windows Security Event ID 4648: A logon was attempted using explicit credentials

 # Response Options